OpenSourceEconomics/econ-project-templates/docs/source/getting_started/preparing_your_system.rst

     Now type ``pwd``, which prints the absolute path to your present working directory.
-    **There must not be any spaces or special characters in the path** (for instance ä, ü, é, Chinese or Kyrillic characters).
+    **There must not be any spaces or special characters in the path** (for instance ä, ü, é, Chinese or Cyrillic characters).

     If you have any spaces or special characters on your path, change to a folder that does not have these special characters (e.g., on Windows, create a directory